tegola-hubs/tegola-hubs.github.com/howto/spectrum.md

 in [IR 2007]

-The power limits are treated in a specific way, in terms of [equivalent isotropically radiated power] (EIRP).
+The power limits are treated in a specific way, in terms of [equivalent isotropically radiated power] or (EIRP).
 This mouthful means that the transmitter and the antenna are treated together as one unit and the power is calculated as follows.
 The limit (say 4W for the C band) is for a theoretical antenna that radiates uniformly in all